Noncommutative maximal ergodic inequalities for amenable groups: The difference operator

 \subsection{Acknowledgment}

 The authors would like to thank Romain Tessera for several helpful discussions.
-The authors were supported by public grants as part of the Fondation Mathématique Jacques Hadamard.
+They would also like to thank Patrick Poissel and Wei Liu for their careful reading of the preprint and for pointing out several mistakes and misprints.
+The authors were partially supported by public grants as part of the Fondation Mathématique Jacques Hadamard.
 L. Cadilhac was also supported by the French (Agence Nationale de la Recherche) grant ANR-19-CE40-0002.
 S. Wang was also partially supported by the Fundamental Research Funds for the Central Universities No. FRFCUAUGA5710012222 and NSF of China No. 12031004.